uladkaminski/pyparseit/README.md

-# PyParsec
+# PyParseit

-**PyParsec** is a Python library designed to parse Markdown files and strings to extract code snippets based on specific programming languages.
+**PyParseit** is a Python library designed to parse Markdown files and strings to extract code snippets based on specific programming languages.
 It provides a simple and intuitive interface for developers who want to quickly extract and utilize code blocks from Markdown documents or strings.

 ## Table of Contents